akash202004/involve/Readme.md

 ## 💡 Solution Overview

-**Rivet** is a revolutionary on-demand local services platform that connects users with skilled professionals in under 10 minutes.
+**Involve** is a revolutionary on-demand local services platform that connects users with skilled professionals in under 10 minutes.
 Our platform leverages cutting-edge technology to provide instant, reliable, and affordable services for various needs.

-### What Makes Rivet Unique
+### What Makes Involve Unique

 1. **⚡ Instant Booking** - No prior appointments needed, 24/7 availability
 2. **🚀 Fast Service Guarantee** - 10-minute arrival time guarantee